 From August 1, 2009 through September 2, 2009, 23,700,000 share of Common Stock were issue to various shareholders for \$227,748 cash.
+The shares were issued without registration under the Securities Act of 1933, as amended, in reliance upon the exemption afforded by Section 4(2) of that Act.
+No underwriters were involved.

 On October 22, 2009, 1,734,296 shares of Common Stock were issued to a shareholder for consulting services with regard to fund raising activities.
-A charge of \$57,809 was made to consulting expense.
+A charge of \$58,966 based on the price of the Company's Common Stock as of the date of grant was made to consulting expense.
+The shares were issued without registration under the Securities Act of 1933, as amended, in reliance upon the exemption afforded by Section 4(2) of that Act.
+No underwriters were involved.